monicaortiz20/rick-morty-BankApp/README.md

 }
 ```
 notified: Variable to know if the user has seen the notification object<br/>
-to: User who recieve the notification<br/>
+to: User who recieves the notification<br/>
 trasanction: Reference to transaction that trigger the notification object<br/>
 <br/></br>
 ### Bank Account
-describe
+Created to save total money of a user.
 ```
 {
     amount: number,